MosesNdale/finalyearproject/README.md

 # finalyearproject
-Website about personalised transport planner
+This website about personalised transport planner that uses python, jupyter notebook and flask.